datascape/home/phases/README.md

 Sept 2014 - Circuit board replaced
 Motor did not need to be replaced (m#FPBB100A5 S#20251005A PRODUCT#1006559993)

+For future - Go with the 4 inch filter tray for better airflow (.12) and filtration (97%):

+Allergen Deep Pleat 1550 (4")
+3-10 microns 97%
+MERV 12
+pressure drop .12

+Not quite as good (but the best airflow for the 1" filters we currently use):
+Ultra Allergen 1500
+310 microns - 90%
+MERV 12
+pressure drop .15

 <h2>West Elevation</h2><br>
 Cold air enters at upper left AC.